dynatrace-oss/eBPF-Discovery/README.md

 ```
 cap_dac_override, cap_sys_admin, cap_sys_resource+ep
 ```
-Please note that in order run eBPF Discovery on a system it needs to have eBPF support enabled in the kernel.
+Please note that in order to run eBPF Discovery on a system it needs to have eBPF support enabled in the kernel.

 **Command line arguments**